OWASP/www-board-candidates/grant_ongers.md

 #### OWASP has great resources for different people and different roles: CISOs, AppSec Managers, Pentesters, Analysts, Developers, DevOps, QA, and even users.
 Currently, most of them are either not aware of OWASP, or consider OWASP as a short for the "OWASP Top 10".
 What practical steps should OWASP take to change that?
 ```
 We have already started reaching out to developers, through activities like the Developer Summit and through the Outreach Committee.
 After all, they are in the best place to affect application security in a meaningful way.
-That work neeeds to continue.
+That work needs to continue.
 We also need to bring OWASP beyond the Top 10 and into the board rooms, and onto the red and blue team's radars.
-I will continue that work though the connections I have with DEF CON and BlackHat, and through the work that both the Education and Outreach Comittees are doing with our corporate sponsors.
+I will continue that work though the connections I have with DEF CON and BlackHat, and through the work that both the Education and Outreach Committees are doing with our corporate sponsors.
 ```

 #### Sometimes local chapters disband before anyone knows they exist and there does not seem to be a strong mechanism to regrow them.
 How will you enable members to grow OWASP in their localities?
 ```
 This is one of the hard problems to solve.
-On the one hand we want chapters to be self sufficient and to grown and fill their seats themselves, on the other hand we want to give them every oppertunity to do that.
+On the one hand we want chapters to be self-sufficient and to grow and fill their seats themselves, on the other hand we want to give them every opportunity to do that.
 We do need to provide them with support and I hope that the Chapters Committee will be able to lead the charge in this regard.
 On a more personal note I am working to ensure that the chapters I know that have gone through this are getting reborn, Cape Town and Abu Dhabi for example.
-The latter of which I'm speaking at the relaunch of soon - despite it being far to early on a Saturday morning :-)
+The latter of which I'm speaking at, at the relaunch of soon - despite it being far too early on a Saturday morning :-)
 ```

 #### What experience do you bring serving in a board or executive committee of a large international organization or project?